-Building Scaled-Down, HA, Mission-Critical Architecture with Cloud Foundry
+Building a Mission-Critical Architecture for Healthcare with Cloud Foundry

-On the second day of the Cloud Foundry Summit 2016, Sergey Sverchkov (Software Architect, Altoros) talked on bringing in Cloud Foundry and IoT into healthcare.
-Entitled, “Taking Cloud to Extremes: Scaled-down, Highly Available and Mission-critical Architecture,” his presentation featured a high-load, HA system based on Cloud Foundry and microservices.
+On the second day of the Cloud Foundry Summit 2016, Sergey Sverchkov (Software Architect, Altoros) talked on bringing Cloud Foundry and IoT into healthcare.
+Entitled, “Taking the Cloud to Extremes: Scaled-Down, Highly Available, and Mission-Critical Architecture,” his presentation featured a high-load, HA system based on Cloud Foundry and microservices.

 Sergey started with the business requirements that would need to be met in order to successfully create such a solution catering to healthcare.
 These include: